useblocks/groundwork/docs/signals.rst

         def activate(self):
             self.signals.register("my_signal", "this is my first signal")

-You are able to get all signals, which were registered by you plugin by using :func:`~groundwork.patterns.gw_base_pattern.SignalsPlugin.get`::
+You are able to get all signals, which were registered by your plugin by using :func:`~groundwork.patterns.gw_base_pattern.SignalsPlugin.get`::

     ...